 - A declaration of agreement to abide by the contest rules (as detailed on the contest website)

-A list of successfully registered teams will be made available on the website on Friday 19 March and will be notified via email.
+A list of selected teams will be made available a few days after registrations close and teams will be notified via email.

-As contest coordinator and promoter, The Melbourne School of Engineering will treat all personal information obtained through the contest in accordance with the Privacy Act 1988 (Cth).
-Teams consent to the publication of their names, school and photographs on the Melbourne School of Engineering website, in the course of reporting on, or promoting, this year’s contest now and in the future.
+As contest coordinator and promoter, the Faculty of Engineering and Information Technology will treat all personal information obtained through the contest in accordance with the Privacy Act 1988 (Cth).
+Teams consent to the publication of their names, school and photographs on the Faculty of Engineering and Information Technology website, in the course of reporting on, or promoting, this year’s contest now and in the future.
 Photographs taken at the contest may be used in promotional materials developed by the University of Melbourne.